How to Protect Your Identity from Employment Scams

-It’s tough to protect yourself from data breaches, but you can protect yourself from employment scams if you’re actively seeking a job.
+It’s tough to protect yourself from data breaches, but you can protect yourself with identity theft protection services if you’re actively seeking a job.
 Be cautious, as always.
 And understand how to protect your identity.
 Here are some tips to help you avoid employment and unemployment scams that can lead to identity theft:

 Guard Your Social Security Number

 One employment scam that’s often seen is when job seekers are asked to provide their social security number before an interview so the company can do a preliminary background check.
 If this happens to you, politely refuse.
 Not only is this something that should immediately cause concern for you, but it’s illegal.
 Legitimate employers cannot do a background check until after they have interviewed you.

 If a potential employer requests credit or bank account information for the purposes of doing a credit check, beware.
 A credit check can be completed with your name, address, and a social security number.
 It’s not necessary for you to provide any account information at all.